 Julie Lynn formed Mockingbird Pictures in the summer of 1999, with Bonnie Curtis joining in 2011.
-Lynn most recently completed filming her eighth project with writer/director Rodrigo Garcia, “Last Days in the Desert,” starring Ewan McGregor, Ciarán Hinds, Ayelet Zurer and Tye Sheridan.
-"Last Days in the Desert" will premiere at the 2015 Sundance Film Festival and is currently awaiting release.
+In 2014, Lynn completed filming her eighth project with writer/director Rodrigo Garcia, “Last Days in the Desert,” starring Ewan McGregor, Ciarán Hinds, Ayelet Zurer and Tye Sheridan.
+"Last Days in the Desert" premiered at the 2015 Sundance Film Festival and is currently awaiting release.
 Lynn's most recent release is Victor Levin’s “5 to 7,” starring Anton Yelchin and Bérénice Marlohe, with Frank Langella and Glenn Close.
 Currently in post-production is The Sweet Life, directed by Rob Spera, starring Chris Messina and Abigail Spencer.

 In March 2014, IFC Films released the Mockingbird Pictures production “The Face of Love,” directed by Arie Posin, starring Annette Bening, Ed Harris, Jess Weixler, Amy Brenneman and Robin Williams.
 Just prior was the Roadside Attractions/Liddell Entertainment presentation of Rodrigo Garcia’s “Albert Nobbs,” written by Glenn Close, John Banville, and Gabriella Prekop from the short story by George Moore.
 The film starred Ms. Close, Mia Wasikowska (“Alice in Wonderland,” “Jane Eyre”), Janet McTeer, and Brendan Gleeson.
 It was nominated for three Academy Awards, including Best Actress.